 Walk into the close meeting to argue direction, not numbers

-Email Carly before the close meeting and she'll pull NetSuite and Stripe into a draft memo with revenue, OpEx variance, runway, and flagged open items — so the close meeting argues direction, not numbers.
+Email Carly before the close meeting and she'll pull NetSuite and Stripe into a draft close package with revenue, OpEx variance, runway, and flagged open items — so the close meeting argues direction, not numbers.

 What Carly does